 Birth, death, marriage dates: Washington Digital Archives.

-Memoirs of a Daughter, unpublished memoir of Ida Ross Sparkman, 1938; archives of the Fremont Historical Society, Seattle.
+Memoirs of a Daughter, unpublished memoir of Ida Ross Sparkman, 1938; it is an eighteen-page typed narrative.

 Plat maps – King County Parcel Viewer.